At Ohio Valley University, we seek

 At the School of Biblical Studies, we seek to transform lives in a Christ-centered academic community by encouraging biblical faith to produce life-long truth-seekers who serve God in His kingdom throughout the world.

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant analysis on his or her own in papers described below.
 Academic abilities assessed include reading with understanding skills as evidenced by a reading reports and classroom discussion; writing skills as evidenced by reading reports; and memory organization and retention as evidenced by major exams.
+Class participation will be measured by such activities as active listening, taking notes, asking questions, engaging in class discussion, and participating in group projects in class.
+Non-participation will be indicated by failure to attend class, significant tardies to class, sleeping in class, doing homework for another class, using electronic devices for non-class purposes, and excessive and extensive trips to the restroom, among other things that take attention away from the class.

-Your grade for the class will be based on three major exams (including a comprehensive final exam), 21 one-page reports over the readings, 4 two-page reports over the readings, and attendance and participation in class.
+Your grade for the class will be based on three major exams (including a comprehensive final exam), 21 one-page reports over the readings, 4 two-page reports over the readings, and participation in class.
 Exam questions can come from the assigned readings from either the textbooks, articles and essays, or the New Testament.
 The final exam will cover material from the whole course.

 The one and two-page reports should be typed.
 The pages of the typed papers are a minimum of full pages.
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers) with 1" margins.
 The typed papers should be written using the Turabian style guide.
 The two-page reports should have a cover sheet.
 If the reports have only one source, the bibliographical entry may be placed immediately under the title rather than on a separate page.
 A report that is short or of little substance will be accepted only for half-credit.
 Since this is a writing enhanced course, a minimum of 20 pages, eight of which are graded, must be written to pass with a C. One bonus point will be given to those who successfully complete 28.2 points in writing.